patshaughnessy/patshaughnessy.github.io/posts/2010-05-23-how-to-install-paperclip-in-a-rails-3-app.markdown

-title: How to install Paperclip in a Rails 3 app
+title: "How to install Paperclip in a Rails 3 app"
 date: 2010/05/23
 tag: Paperclip